 Inner Sound: Altered States of Consciousness in Electronic Music and Audio-Visual Media is my book that explores how altered states of consciousness have shaped the design of electronic music and audio-visual media.
 Taking a broad view across a wide range of media, from shamanic art and music to psychedelic rock, VJ performances and virtual reality, Inner Sound explores the capabilities of technology for representing and manipulating consciousness, at the frontiers of electronic music and art.
-The book is being published by Oxford University Press, and will reach print in 2018.
+The book was published by Oxford University Press in 2018.

 Technoshamanic Visions from the Underworld